Advocating for Yourself in Practices

 Take detailed notes after a one-on-one session

 Have your notebook nearby.
 Don't have one?
-Check out the blog on journaling and how to get started.
+Check out this article on journaling and how to get started.
 Take notes while a coach is demonstrating technique on your partner, and once you've finished your one-on-one session.
 Go over the steps you have written down with your coach to make sure you have understood each part of the technique.
 Keep your partner near by so you can tweak your notes as you continue to drill.
 You may have new questions come up that your partner could help you address, or should be noted for the next time you can work with your coach.

 Practice on your own